At various points in my past, I’ve wanted to be a philosopher, therapist, teacher, pastor, and technical guru.

 All I’m good at is keeping things precise while summarizing and simplifying.

-I consider a huge portion of my past writing a failed attempt, to the point of downgrading it from proper essays to a simple public commonplacing.
+A huge portion of my past writing is a failed attempt.
+I’ve downgraded most of that content to a simple and dynamic public commonplacing.

 I’ve neglected to place the following in front of every assertion I make: